T-bMighty/Arch-homelab/README.md

 Bash script to install various homelab programs.
 I found arch(garuda) to be the most stable and out performed windows.

-I created a script from my journey.
+I want to emphasize that this will allow you to create/install anything with docker,pip and build a personal cloud/docker ecosystem.
+You'll be able to install basically anything from github.
+Javascript excluded(for now).
+If anything goes wrong use your AI sidekick to solve your problem.
+Pair that with Arch's yay and you have A LOT of capabilities.

+- some of that packages will error and I will clean that up at some point.
+They are carry overs from ubuntu. sorry.Non-essesntial.

 # This script will install
-- **Jellyfin**: Media server for streaming videos, music, photos, and more with support for transcoding.
+- **Jellyfin**: Media server for streaming videos, music, photos, and more with support for Nvidia transcoding.
 - **Ollama**: AI-powered chatbot or assistant.
 - **Docker**: Platform to run applications in containers, simplifying application deployment and management.
 - **Open-webui**: Web interface to interact with Ollama.
-- **Pyenv - global python 3.10**: Tool to manage multiple Python versions on the same machine.
+- **Pyenv - global python 3.10**: This will add your pyenv to your bash profile.
+Automatically starts when logged in.
 - **Stable-diffusion**: AI-based image generation tool.
 - **CasaOS**: Docker-based cloud solution for managing and accessing home servers.
+I use this for its file sharing the most.

 # F - Functional
 # A - Automated